Human Immunodeficiency Virus Infection

 - Antiretroviral medicines slow the progression of HIV.
 They are given in different combinations called highly active antiretroviral therapy (HAART).
-Your caregiver will decide what kind of HAART you need.
+Your healthcare provider will decide what kind of HAART you need.
 You may need to make HAART changes if you have severe side effects or develop resistance to a medicine.

 - Antinausea medicine helps calm your stomach and prevent vomiting.